Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Able to drag passport off interaction table, bound them to lower half of screen [ ] - Snap closed passport to position of mouse cursor to avoid bad offset
   Bugs:
+    [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes
-    [ ] - Potatoes continued to escape during the Shift Summary.
-    [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
+    [ ] - When a potato escapes it does not give you a strike [ ] - When you correctly reject a potato it does not give you the 1,000 points [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
 Constrain it to the Area2D for targeting potatoes on the left side of the screen, you could simply check cursor status.
-    [ ] -  Spud runner attempts never stops.
-Alt tabbed out, paused, shift summary, no matter what, the spuds escape like clockwork.
     [ ] - Strikes from spud escapes did not add to the strike count, at least not consistently.
     [ ] - Escape key for menu stopped working after I alt tabbed a few times and completed the first "day".
 Not sure of cause on that one.
     [ ] - Score is sometimes presented as a float and sometimes as a integer.
 Not sure if intentional or just some minor bug from early project, but figured i would point it out.
     [ ] - Check why date rules keep failing (make sure expiration date is referencing correct variable, and that it's evaluating properly, especially months_until_expiry()
     [ ] - Fix missile getting stuck bug, store last position of mouse on potato escape.
 If the missile is in flight when the spud escapes off the road, the missile freezes and remains until the next escape attempt.
     [ ] - Update menus with new MODERN DOS font